List of 7th Heaven characters: Simon Camden

-Simon has three serious girlfriends over the course of the show; Deena, Cecilia and Rose.
-Simon later gets involved with a girl that he knew from college, named Sandy; who has a son, named Aaron, fathered by Martin Brewer.
+Simon has three serious girlfriends over the course of the show: Deena, Cecilia, and Rose.
+He later gets involved with a girl that he knew from college, Sandy, who has a son named Aaron, fathered by Martin Brewer.
 Simon provides emotional, and maybe even physical support for Sandy and her son.

-After a scare involving Simon's girlfriend, Georgia being pregnant (it is later revealed that she only made the claim so Simon would stay with her) he meets Rose.
-Rose and Simon fall deeply in love, get engaged and plan a wedding.
-They finally get to the wedding day, but they decide to not get married because neither is ready for marriage and Rose still has feelings for an ex-boyfriend.
-Near the end of the series, Sandy and her son, Aaron show up to the party after the non-wedding and Sandy says she needs to talk to him.
-However, it is not revealed what Sandy wanted to tell Simon, but it is assumed that it is about Aaron's paternity; it had been hinted that Simon was in fact Aaron's father.
-In Season 11, it was confirmed that he is not the father.
-Simon eventually goes on to marry someone else or get engaged (as hinted by Ruthie in season 11) but it is unknown who; although it is revealed that he graduates from college.
+After a scare involving Simon's girlfriend Georgia being pregnant (it is later revealed that she only made the claim so Simon would stay with her), he meets Rose.
+Simon and Rose fall deeply in love, get engaged, and plan a wedding, but when the wedding day finally comes, they decide to not get married because neither is ready for marriage and Rose still has feelings for an ex-boyfriend.
+Sandy and her son Aaron come to the party after the non-wedding and Sandy says she needs to talk to him; her message isn't revealed, but the assumption is that it's about Aaron's paternity and that Simon is Aaron's father.
+In season 11, it is confirmed that he is not the father.
+Simon eventually goes on to marry someone else or at least get engaged (as Ruthie hints in season 11), and he graduates from college.